Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: Introduction

-The contributions of this paper is summarized as follows. \\ {\bf (i).} We propose a concept of the \emph{$\epsilon$-saddle point} for the affinely constrained minimax problem and a handy sufficient condition to guarantee a point to be an $\epsilon$-saddle point. {\bf (ii).} We consider a simple case of problem \eqref{prob:main} where only $\bx$ has $N=2$ blocks coupled through an affine constraint, while $\by$ subjects to no multi-block structure and affine constraint.
+\textbf{Convex-concave minimax problems.}$~$ Saddle point problems are beyond the scope of the pure optimization.
+Such problems are crucial in many areas including game theory \cite{von2007theory,nisan2007algorithmic}, reinforcement learning \cite{dai2018sbeed,chen2018scalable}, and image processing \cite{chambolle2011first}, to name a few.
+As a special case of the monotone variational inequality problems (VIP), most algorithms derived for monotone VIPs apply directly to the convex-concave saddle point problems.
+In terms of first-order algorithms, representative classical works include the extragradient (EG) method \cite{korpelevichextrapolation,censor2011subgradient}, Mirror-Prox method \cite{nemirovski2004prox,juditsky2011solving}, and dual extrapolation methods \cite{nesterov2006solving,nesterov2007dual}, among others.
+For problems with bilinear coupling objective function, optimal first-order algorithms have been derived in \cite{chambolle2011first,chambolle2016ergodic,chen2014optimal}, which matched the iteration complexity lower bounds provided by \cite{ouyang2019lower,zhang2019lower}.
+For general nonlinear coupling problems, near-optimal first-order algorithms \cite{lin2020near,wang2020improved} are also discovered.
+More recent algorithmic development in first-order methods include \cite{abernethy2019last,liang2019interaction,mokhtari2020unified}.
+Recently, people also start to consider the saddle point problems with multi-block structure.
+In \cite{xiao2019dscovr}, the authors proposed a stochastic variance reduced block coordinate method for finite-sum saddle point problem with bi-linear coupling.
+In \cite{jalilzadeh2019doubly}, a randomized block coordinate algorithm for saddle point problem with nonlinear coupling term is proposed.
+To our best knowledge, the algorithmic development for affinely constrained multi-block saddle point problems remains unexplored. \textbf{{Contributions.}}$~$ We summarize the contributions of the paper as follows. \begin{itemize} \item We propose a concept of the \emph{$\epsilon$-saddle point} for the affinely constrained minimax problem and a handy sufficient condition to guarantee a point to be an $\epsilon$-saddle point. \item We consider a simple case of problem \eqref{prob:main} where only $\bx$ has $N=2$ blocks coupled through an affine constraint, while $\by$ is subject to no multi-block structure and affine constraint.
 Under different smoothness assumptions, we design two algorithms called SSG-ADMM and SEG-ADMM that achieve $\cO(1/\sqrt{T})$ and $\cO(1/T)$ convergence rates respectively.
 The analysis framework for SSG-ADMM and SEG-ADMM is very versatile.
-We show that it can easily incorporate classical multi-block ($N\geq3$) ADMM analysis, given additional conditions or proper algorithm modification. {\bf (iii).} We consider the general case of \eqref{prob:main}, where both $\bx$ and $\by$ have multiple blocks coupled through affine constraints.
+We show that it can easily incorporate classical multi-block ($N\geq3$) ADMM analysis, given additional conditions or proper algorithm modification. \item We consider the general case of \eqref{prob:main}, where both $\bx$ and $\by$ have multiple blocks coupled through affine constraints.
 An EGMM algorithm is proposed to solve the general problem \eqref{prob:main} with an $\cO(1/T)$ convergence rate.
-Unlike the ADMM-type algorithms SSG-ADMM and SEG-ADMM, EGMM completely abandons the augmented Lagrangian terms.
-EGMM not only remains the advantage of SEG-ADMM and SEG-ADMM in solving separable subproblems, but also guarantees the convergence regardless of the number of blocks. {\bf (iv).} Under the special case of multi-block minimization problem, we make an extensive comparison between EGMM (fully primal-dual method) and ADMM (approximate dual ascent) to illustrate the advantage of the primal-dual methods.
+Unlike the ADMM-type algorithms SSG-ADMM and SEG-ADMM, EGMM is fully primal-dual and it abandons the augmented Lagrangian terms.
+EGMM not only keeps the benefit of SEG-ADMM and SEG-ADMM in solving small separable subproblems, but also guarantees the convergence regardless of the number of blocks. \item Under the special case of multi-block minimization problem, we make an extensive comparison between EGMM (primal-dual method) and ADMM (approximate dual ascent) to illustrate the benefits of the primal-dual methods. \end{itemize}